services

 Interpersonal/relational therapy assumes that clients benefit from examining emotional and relational patterns as they play out in the therapy room.
 Exploring emotions as they occur in the moment fosters acceptance and compassion for oneself.
 Therapy serves as a corrective emotional experience and a safe place for receiving feedback and practicing new behaviors.

-course of treatment
+course of therapy

-I typically start each course of therapy with a free, 30-minute consultation appointment.
+I typically start each course of therapy with a free, 15-minute consultation appointment.
 This is an opportunity to discuss presenting concerns and treatment goals, and for us both to assess whether it feels like a good fit to work together.
 The consultation appointment also allows me to ensure that I am equipped to address your problems and help you work toward your treatment goals.

 The length of treatment varies widely depending on the concerns that clients are facing.
 If the problem is recent, relatively specific, or limited in its impact, progress often occurs relatively quickly and treatment might conclude within a matter of months.
 If problems are long-standing or complex, then it is likely that treatment will span a year or more.
 Of course, as with every aspect of therapy, the length of treatment is a collaborative decision.